Joe Zupo: League1 British Columbia

-In 2020, he went to the Vancouver area, to play with local side FC Tigers Vancouver, in local divisions.
+In 2020, he went to the Vancouver area to play with local side FC Tigers Vancouver in local divisions.

 For the 2022 season, he played in League1 British Columbia with Varsity FC.
-He remained with the club for the 2023 season, with the club changing their name to Nautsaʼmawt FC.
+He remained with the club for the 2023 season, with the club changing its name to Nautsaʼmawt FC.

 In 2024, he joined Burnaby FC in League1 British Columbia.

 Coaching career

-In 2022, he became an assistant coach with the men's soccer team at the University of British Columbia.
+In 2022, he became an assistant coach for the men's soccer team at the University of British Columbia.
 In December 2024, he was named as a co-head coach alongside Adriano Clemente of Burnaby FC of League1 British Columbia ahead of the 2025 season.

 Personal

 Zupo has Italian ancestry and is a certified teacher in Canada.